Lamb ribs, rubbed with tasty fennel rub and smoked low and slow for a perfect combination of flavor, aroma, and texture.

 Serving Suggestions

-In most parts of the country ribs are slathered in sauce.
-Trust me when I tell you sauce is absolutely unnecessary for these lamb ribs.
-However, if you going to ignore my reco and the strongly preferred please refrain from using any commercial sauce.
+In most parts of the country ribs are slathered in barbecue sauce.
+Trust me when I tell you the rub is so dope, sauce is absolutely unnecessary for these lamb ribs.
+However, if you going to ignore my reco please refrain from using any commercial sauce.
 Either try this beet greens salsa or some other herb-based sauce.
 I like my ribs with either fries or slaw or both.
 Feel free to pair any of the sides below:

 Crispy Oven-Baked Potato Fries